inikhilkedia/text-sentiment-analyzer/README.md

-Sure!
-Here's a sample `README.md` file you can use for your GitHub repository:

----

 # Cynch AI Text Analyzer

 This project is a simple web application built with React and Node.js/Express that serves as a frontend to a mock AI service for analyzing text data.
 The application allows users to input text and receive a simulated sentiment analysis of the text (positive, neutral, or negative).